tylerreece/NetGrok-II/README.md

  #### a.
 Copy the netgrok.crt onto the client machine

   #### b.
 Open up Firefox and go to Preferences > Privacy & Security > View Certificates > Authorities > Import, and then select the netgrok.crt
+   This is ensuring your browser trusts the generated certificate, allowing NetGrok to "man in the middle" and decrypt all connections.

 ### 5. Configure the client's default gateway: